There’s a seismic shift occurring in Australia’s mid-size (2.5-3.5-tonne GVM) van segment, and the cause of this disruption is Ford’s Transit Custom.

 The kerb weight of 2042kg and 3000kg GVM results in a 958kg payload (a 77kg drop from the previous model).
 In this context, another excellent feature carried over is the trio of roof racks which lie flat against the roof when not in use but can be quickly rotated through 90 degrees and locked into vertical positions, offering a handy 130kg combined load capacity.

 The trio of roof racks lie flat against the roof when not in use.

 The Transit is also rated to tow up to 1800kg of braked trailer, but as usual, the devil is in the detail.
 With a 4000kg GCM, the Transit’s maximum payload would have to be reduced by a whopping 800kg to legally tow that weight.
-And that would only leave a piddling 160kg payload which would struggle to cover just the tow-ball download alone before you can even think about adding a driver (honestly, who comes up with these tow ratings?)
+And that would only leave a piddling 160kg - enough for two small adults maybe, with the cargo bay empty.

 In the real world, you’d be better off capping your braked trailer weight at, say, 1000kg to reclaim 800kg of legal payload and provide a much better and safer weight balance between trailer and tow vehicle.
 However, we suspect most Transit owners are unlikely to tow often, if at all, so this is unlikely to be a deal breaker.

 The standard or ‘low roof’ Transit Custom like ours has a HiAce-matching 6.0 cubic metres of cargo volume and can easily swallow two 1160mm-square standard Aussie pallets, thanks to its 2555mm load floor length and 1390mm between the wheel arches.